-UChicago Faculty, Students, and Staff
+UChicago Faculty, Students, & Staff

 The University of Chicago Library offers faculty, academics, students, and staff access to all campus libraries, on and off campus access to electronic resources, and borrowing privileges.